tobyhodges/fair-research-software/episodes/03-version-control.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Create atomic commits in git to incrementally save work
-- Create branches to separate development work from stable work
+- Inspect logs to review the history of work
 - Push new work from a local machine to a remote server
-- Open Pull Requests to review and merge new work into the stable branch

 ::::::::::::::::::::::::::::::::::::::::::::::::